apache/pekko/docs/src/main/paradox/stream/stream-cookbook.md

 output stream.

 One noteworthy detail pertains to the @scala[`MaximumDistinctWords`] @java[`MAXIMUM_DISTINCT_WORDS`] parameter: this defines the breadth of the groupBy and merge operations.
-Akka Streams is focused on bounded resource consumption and the number of concurrently open inputs to the merge operator describes the amount of resources needed by the merge itself.
+Pekko Streams is focused on bounded resource consumption and the number of concurrently open inputs to the merge operator describes the amount of resources needed by the merge itself.
 Therefore only a finite number of substreams can be active at